-- Lack of capacity within audit firms with public sector experience - Increased regulatory pressure on auditors, which in turn has increased the scope and extent of audit procedures performed
+- · Lack of capacity within the local authority financial accounting professions - · Increased complexity of reporting requirements within the sector - · Lack of capacity within audit firms with public sector experience - · Increased regulatory pressure on auditors, which in turn has increased the scope and extent of audit procedures performed

-DLUHC has worked collaboratively with the FRC, as incoming shadow system leader, and other system partners, to develop and implement measures to clear the SI), together with the updated NAO Code of Audit backlog.
-Practice 2024 and the Local Authority Reset and Recovery Implementation Guidance, which have all been developed to ensure auditor compliance with International Standards on Auditing (UK) (ISAs (UK)), consist of three phases:
+DLUHC has worked collaboratively with the FRC, as incoming shadow system leader, and other system partners, to develop and implement measures to clear the backlog.
+Statutory instrument (2024) No 900 code of Audit Practice 2024 and the Local Authority Reset and Recovery Implementation Guidance, which have all been developed to ensure auditor compliance with International Standards on Auditing (UK) (ISAs (UK)), consist of three phases:

-- Phase 1: Reset involving clearing the backlog of historic audit opinions up to and including financial year 2022/23 by 13 December 2024. - Phase 2: Recovery from Phase 1 in a way that does not cause a recurrence of the backlog by using backstop dates to allow assurance to be rebuilt over multiple audit cycles. - Phase 3: Reform involving addressing systemic challenges in the local audit system and embedding timely financial reporting and audit.
+- ▶ Phase 1: Reset involving clearing the backlog of historic audit opinions up to and including financial year 2022/23 by 13 December 2024. - Phase 2: Recovery from Phase 1 in a way that does not cause a recurrence of the backlog by using backstop dates to allow assurance to be rebuilt over multiple audit cycles. - > Phase 3: Reform involving addressing systemic challenges in the local audit system and embedding timely financial reporting and audit.